unixorn/zsh-quickstart-kit/Readme.md

 * Automatic periodic updates of both zgen and your plugins
 * Cross-session shared history so commands typed in one terminal window can be seen and searched in all your other `zsh` sessions on the same machine.
-* Deduplicating your command history.
+* Automatic deduplication of your command history.
 * Many more tab completions, courtesy of the [zsh-users/zsh-completions](https://github.com/zsh-users/zsh-completions) repository, and periodic updating to tip of master of that repository so you get updates to the extra tab completions.
-* Proper command history search.
+* Supercharged command history search with [fzf](https://github.com/junegunn/fzf).
 * Syntax highlighting at the command line.
 * Tab completion of Rakefile targets.
 * Enabling [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh)-compatible plugins and themes (via the [zgen](https://github.com/tarjoilija/zgen) framework).
 * Various helper functions for interacting with macOS's clipboard, audio volume, Spotlight and Quicklook.
 For your convenience, these will only load if you are on a macOS machine so you can use the same plugin list on any *NIX system.
-* If you've installed iTerm2's shell integration, automatically load it during startup
+* If you've installed iTerm2's shell integration, it will automatically be loaded during shell startup.

 ## Included plugins: